python-discord/site/pydis_site/apps/content/resources/guides/pydis-guides/contributing/bot.md

 <br>

-If you don't wish to use the provided `env.server` above, the main values that need overriding are **all** the ones prefixed with:
+If you wish to set all values in your `env.server` for your testing server, you need to set **all** the ones prefixed with:

 * `guild_`
 * `categories_`